stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

 Each model is placed in the directory of the same name, with four configuration files.
-For the benchmarks of our paper, the benchmark models and corresponding configuration files are placed in the directory, named '<MODEL>-<DYNAMICS>' where it is one of {bat-linear, wat-linear, car-poly, rail-poly, thm-ode, oscil-ode} and <LABEL> is one of {f1,f2,f3}:
+For the benchmarks of our paper, the benchmark models and corresponding configuration files are placed in the directory, named '<MODEL>-<DYNAMICS>' where it is one of {car-liner, wat-linear, bat-linear, thm-poly, car-poly, rail-poly, thm-ode, space-ode, oscil-ode, nav-ode} and <LABEL> is one of {f1,f2,f3}:

 - benchmarks/paper/<MODEL>-<DYNAMICS>/